 Tips for Spending Holidays Alone

 Tune out advertising as much as possible leading up to the holidays.
-From Halloween until the end of the year.
+For me, this means from Halloween until the end of the year.

-One reason I don’t have cable is because of the commercials.
-This comes in handy around this time of the year.
-I don’t have to watch all the sickening sweet family Thanksgiving commercials.
-My Thanksgivings are nothing like that.
-Advertising works off your emotions.
+One reason I don’t have cable is due to the commercials.
+Avoiding commercials comes in handy around this time of the year.
+I don’t have to watch all the sickening sweet family holiday commercials.
+Advertising works off our emotions.
 Refuse to give them any of yours.
 Turn it off.

-This includes social media.
+This includes tuning out social media.
 Scrolling through everyone’s #blessed may not the most helpful thing you can do right now.
 Log off.

-Create an upcoming event to look forward and spend your time planning.
+Get caught up in an upcoming event to look forward to.
+Spend your time planning.

 If due to custody arrangements you find yourself without your kids on the actual holiday, make plans to celebrate after, not before.
-This way on the actual holiday you can be busy planning.
-This is the whole reason I celebrate my kids’ birthdays big, so I can busy myself for whole weekends.
+This way on the real holiday you can be busy planning.

-Each time you feel the dread of spending the upcoming day by yourself, shift your focus to a plan for the day instead.
+Each time you feel the dread of spending the upcoming day alone, shift your focus to something you can plan for instead.

-When is the last time you took some time just for you?
-If you’re a single parent then it’s probably been a long time.
+When is the last time you took some time only for you?
+If you’re a single parent, then it’s probably been a long time.
 The options are unlimited but here are a few to get you thinking:

 - Watch your favorite guilty pleasure.
 Netflix offers plenty.